kwiest/manningpassingacademy.com-archive/source/page/equipment.html.md

 T-shirt.

-Due to the generosity of our [sponsors](/page/sponsors), MPA campers will receive 2 T-shirts, a pair of shorts, 2 caps, a water bottle, a gym bag, key lanyard, play-call sleeve, towel, wristband, and a commemorative DVD at the end of camp\*.
+Due to the generosity of our [sponsors](/page/sponsors), MPA campers will receive multiple gifts including T-Shirts, caps, a water bottle, a gym bag, a key lanyard, a commemorative DVD at the conclusion of camp\* and much, much more!
 \**After camper returns dorm key.
-A $45 value!*
+A $50 value!*

 Those campers who register online will also receive a [Spalding TF-SB1 Football](http://spalding.com/football/index.php) when they arrive at